DAILY - UPDATED

 We have added that video at the end of this piece if you want to check it out.

-I know that it’s official figures you are after, though, so listed below is the towing capacity of the Kia Soul as listed on the Kia Australia website.
+We know that it’s official figures you are after, though, so listed below is the towing capacity of the Kia Soul as listed on the Kia Australia website.

 Kia Soul towing capacity numbers